open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

    * `Spectrum Viewer <https://github.com/open-ephys-plugins/spectrum-viewer>`__

-This page will show you how to build common libraries and use external libraries.
-These instructions assume you have already compiled the main application.
-If not, follow the instructions on :ref:`this page <compilingthegui>`.
+This page will demonstrate how to use common libraries and external libraries in your plugins.
+These instructions assume you have already compiled the Open Ephys host application.
+If you haven't done that yet, follow the instructions on :ref:`this page <compilingthegui>`.

-Creating a Common Library
+Common libraries
 ##########################

 The first step in creating a new common library is to create a repository from the :code:`OECommonLib` template.